ccoenraets/salesforce-developer-workshop/Creating-an-Apex-Class.md

   ```
   String address = 'YOUR_EMAIL_ADDRESS';
   String subject = 'Speaker Confirmation';
-  String body = 'Thank you for being a speaker.';
+  String body = 'Thank you for speaking at the conference.';
   EmailManager em = new EmailManager();
   em.sendMail(address, subject, body);
   ```